beyondmeh/dotfiles/README.md

 - `nullcrypt`: Creates and opens encrypted LUKS containers with sane settings
 - `optimize-images`: Optimize images for the web by reduces image size and fixing file names
 - `pdf-extract`: Extract pages from a PDF; useful for removing superfluous and unofficial cover sheets added by many online repositories.
 Compare to [pdftk](https://linux.die.net/man/1/pdftk).
+- `poor-mans-proxy`: Scrap complicated VPN setups for a simple SSH tunnel
+- `rangen`: Create random passwords, MAC addresses, letters, or numbers using /dev/urandom
 - `sl`: cure mistyping bad habits.
 Slightly more useful than the ubiquitous [steam locomotive](https://github.com/mtoyoda/sl).
-- `rangen`: Create random passwords, MAC addresses, letters, or numbers using /dev/urandom
 - `test-colors`: Show the current terminal color scheme
 - `weather.py`: Plaintext weather forecast from NOAA.
 Generally more timely and accurate compared to commercial websites and APIs
+- `youtube-dl-update`: Download and install the latest youtube-dl version
+- `youtube-dlp`: Download a large list of videos simultaneously using [youtube-dl](https://rg3.github.io/youtube-dl/) and [GNU Parallel](https://www.gnu.org/software/parallel/)

 ### Attic
 Previously used scripts and experiments.
 Your mileage may vary, but some may find them useful.